laravel-shift/factory-generator/README.md

 Similar to Laravel, this will search for models within the `app/Models` folder, or if that folder does not exist, within the `app` folder.

-To generate factories for models within a different folder, you may pass the `--path` option.
+To generate factories for models within a different folder, you may pass the `--path` option (or `-p`).

 ```sh
 php artisan generate:factory --path=some/Other/Path